sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/explanations/uploads.md

 ![Upload state diagram](./diagrams/upload-states.svg)

-The general happy-path for an upload is: _UPLOADING_, _QUEUED_, _PROCESSING_, then _COMPLETED_.
+The general happy-path for an upload is: `UPLOADING_INDEX`, `QUEUED_FOR_PROCESSING`, `PROCESSING`, then `COMPLETED`.

 Processing of a code graph index file may occur due to malformed input or due to transient errors related to the network (for example).
-An upload will enter the `FAILED` state on the former type of error and the `ERRORED` state.
-Errored uploads may be retried a number of times before moving into the `FAILED` state.
+An upload will enter the `PROCESSING_ERRORED` state on such conditions.
+Errored uploads may be retried a number of times before moving into a permanently errored state.

 At any point, the upload record may be deleted.
 This can happen because the record is being replaced by a newer upload, due to [age of the upload record](../how-to/configure_data_retention.md), or due to explicit deletion by the user.
 Deleting a record that could be used to resolve to code navigation queries will first move into the `DELETING` state.
 Moving temporarily into this state allows Sourcegraph to smoothly transition the set of code graph uploads that are visible for query resolution.